toyokazu-sekiguchi/dark-energy-mcmc/README.md

 ### Basic usage:
 `python3 post.py dist.ini`

-This analyses MCMC chain(s) produced in Step 1 and obtain parameter constraints as well as triangle plot of posteior distributions.
+This analyses MCMC chain(s) produced in Step 1 and obtain parameter constraints as well as a varity of plots of posteior distributions.

 ### Description of parameter files
 `dist.ini` specifies